voidshard/igor/README.md

 ```bash
 ./ui/start.py
 ```

-## UI

-Igor includes a PyQt5 UI that gives visibility into the system and running objects.
-It also gives the ability to pause/unpause kill/retry things in Igor.
-Checkout the [/ui folder](/ui).

 Fair warning this UI is ported from the previous version of Igor and it may be replaced with a web UI at some point.